CVNRneuroimaging/infrastructure/README.md

-This public repository tracks *IT and operations* for the Neuroimaging Core @ Atlanta VA CVNR / Emory University Department of Neurology.
+This public repository tracks *IT and operations* (i.e., not science) for the Neuroimaging Core @ Atlanta VA CVNR / Emory University Department of Neurology.
 Until project portfolio management is implemented elsewhere, this repo centralizes our non-sensitive ops data:
   - issue tracking
   - system documentation for workstations, servers, and VMs
   - budgeting and forecasting